mozilla/perfcompare/README.md

 2. To keep your fork up-to-date, use `git rebase upstream` rather than merging.
 This causes fewer merge conflicts and keeps the git history cleaner.

 ```
-# Git commands for keeping your branch up to date with the lastest master
+# Git commands for keeping your branch up to date with the latest main
 git fetch upstream
-git rebase upstream/master
+git rebase upstream/main
 git push --force origin <local branch>
 ```